Updated on February 13, 2015

 If you have just been diagnosed and want to learn more, ADAO suggests your first visit be to the Asbestos page at the Agency for Toxic Substances website from the Centers for Disease Control and Prevention (CDC).
 There, you can find multiple sources of information and help, including the particularly important “Health Effects” section.

 ADAO urges that you be a part of the community and reach out for support.
 This can often be one of the most important steps in your treatment.
-Visit the ADAO Medical Resources page to find out about online resources such as the Mesothelioma Applied Research Foundation (MARF) and the Association of Cancer Online Resources, Inc. (ACOR) where you can find further support from others living with asbestos-related disease.
+Visit the ADAO Medical Resources page for a list of leading medical centers that offer treatment for asbestos-related diseases and to find out about online resources such as the Mesothelioma Applied Research Foundation (MARF) and the Association of Cancer Online Resources, Inc. (ACOR), where you can find further support from others living with asbestos-related disease.

 If you have been diagnosed with cancer, finding a doctor and treatment facility for your cancer care is an important step to getting the best treatment possible.
 Although the health care system is complex, resources are available to guide you in finding a doctor, getting a second opinion, and choosing a treatment facility.
-Follow the link above to the NCI Cancer Facts Web site for suggestions and information resources to help you with these important decisions.
+Below is a list of resources to help you in your search

 The Mesothelioma Applied Research Foundation is the nonprofit collaboration of patients and families, physicians, advocates, and researchers dedicated to eradicating the life-ending and vicious effects of mesothelioma.
 We believe in a cure for meso.
 Given the human toll of suffering the disease causes, the compassion and energy of the meso community, the moral, legal and economic aspects of asbestos, and the benefits of meso research to cancer research generally, we believe that the resources to accomplish this cure are available and must be mobilized.